wangrp1997/gym-hil-botyard/README.md

 Currently available environments:
 - **Franka Panda Robot**: A robotic manipulation environment for Franka Panda robot based on MuJoCo

+**What is Human-In-the-Loop (HIL) RL?**

+Human-in-the-Loop (HIL) Reinforcement Learning keeps a human inside the control loop while the agent is training.
+During every rollout, the policy proposes an action, but the human may instantly override it for as many consecutive steps as needed; the robot then executes the human’s command instead of the policy’s choice.
+This approach improves sample efficiency and promotes safer exploration, as corrective actions pull the system out of unrecoverable or dangerous states and guide it toward high-value behaviors.

 ## Installation

 Create a virtual environment with Python 3.10 and activate it, e.g. with [`miniconda`](https://docs.anaconda.com/free/miniconda/index.html):